-Indicator 5.3 and 7.2: This furniture must be in the indoor classroom.
-If easel is not set up for use, do not count.
+Indicator 5.3 and 7.2: If easel is not set up for use, do not count.
 Separate sand and water tables count as 1 item; do not count at all if lid stays closed.
 All housekeeping/dramatic play furniture together=1 item.
 Plastic woodworking bench is a dramatic play prop; do not count as a separate furniture item.
-CAN count: specially designed library bookcase, wooden puppet theater, Lego table used only for Legos, special writing hutch with materials, woodworking bench with real wood materials, train table used only for trains, light table with materials (turned on or child-friendly turn-on), specially made listening center, workstation specifically designed for computer use.
-Indicator 5.4: Must be accessible for 25 minutes.
-Most of the child's body should be touching a soft surface when furnishings are in use.
-Indicator 7.1: Toilets and sinks are not routine care furniture.
-Routine care furniture for care, play, and learning includes tables, chairs, shelves, mats/cots, and cubbies.
-To be convenient, all routine care furniture is located within the classroom and is easily accessible.
-Only consider the furniture you observe to be physically present during the observation.
+CAN count: specially designed library bookcase, wooden puppet theater, Lego table used only for Legos, special writing hutch with materials, woodworking bench with real wood materials, train table used only for trains, light table with materials (turned on or child-friendly turn-on), specially made listening center, 3-sided station with built-in computer.